prajankya/ambf_controller/README.md

 ## Limitation
 - Currently the solvers support only a chain (One base and one tip, but can have multiple branches within).

+## Changes to existing AMBF - YAML format
+- Added `solver` parameter to the root of the robot(please check example yaml in this repo)

 ## Install
 This project depends on AMBF to be installed first, so follow [https://github.com/WPI-AIM/ambf/](https://github.com/WPI-AIM/ambf/) to install.